jamesxsc/c_compiler/management.md

 * Tests for null statements
 * Tests for global floats doubles and pointers if there aren't already any
 * Test for calling a function from our test with several arguments of different sizes e.g. char, float, int
+* Tests for global/local arrays of different types
+* Test for accessing a pointer when the original variable is out of scope (if this is possible without malloc and we think this will be tested; or just when the underlying variable has been shadowed)
 * Ternary operator
 * Float/double unary and postfix operators
 * ~~Floats Eliott & James~~ Mar 10